-Broswer cookies are used in dotCMS in several ways to help you recognize repeat users and provide a personalized browsing experience based on identified user preferences.
+Browser cookies are used in dotCMS in several ways to help you recognize repeat users and provide a personalized browsing experience based on identified user preferences.
+Within dotCMS, different applications set different cookies. dotCMS sets some, the Application server (e.g. Tomcat) sets some, and in addition users can set their own cookies for their own pages or sites.

 - dotCMS Cookies